stefanbringuier/QuantumComputingProblemsSolutions/README.md

 julia --project=@. -e "using Pluto; Pluto.run()"
 ```

+A `test/runtests.jl` file exist which just runs each notebook file is include but may or may not be useful.

 <a name="ref1"><sup>1</sup></a> Steeb, W. H., & Hardy, Y., Problems and solutions in quantum computing and quantum information (4th Edition).
 In Problems And Solutions In Quantum Computing And Quantum Information, World Scientific, 4th ed., 2018.
 [10.1142/10943](https://doi.org/10.1142/10943)